chagas98/uniladown/README.md

 ## Rendering

-To render your thesis into a PDF, open a terminal in the same directory as the `index.Rmd` file and run the `make` command.
+To render your thesis into a PDF, open a powershell, terminal, git bash, cmd, etc… in the same directory as the `index.Rmd` file and run the `make` command.
 Tip: the `make` command can be given from the Rstudio terminal (not console).

 The `make` command is needed to correctly insert the glossary page.
-If you are knitting (knit button) in Rstudio, the Thesis document in pdf will be generated, but with the glossary page empty (blank page)
+If you are knitting (knit button) in Rstudio, the Thesis document in pdf will be generated, but with the glossary page empty (blank page).

+If you are using Windows, you can install GNU `make` with `chocolatey`, a well-maintained package manager, which will add make to the global path and runs on all CLIs (powershell, git bash, cmd, etc…) saving you a ton of time in both maintenance and initial setup to get make running.

+1. Install the [chocolatey package manager for Windows](https://chocolatey.org/install) compatible to Windows 7+ /
+    Windows Server 2003+

+2. Run `choco install make` in powershell, terminal, git bash, cmd, etc…

 The PDF file of your thesis (`thesis.pdf`) will be deposited in the same directory of `index.Rmd`, by default.